ShuiyinLIU/QS_visualization/README.md

 ## Testing, and exemplified commands
 In directory "example/", quartet sampling outputs for a 188-taxon dataset of one oak clade are provided, and you can use them for testing.
 Some exemplified commands：
-#only set parameter value for three mandatory required argruments, and use defaults for plotting.
+Only set parameter value for three mandatory required argruments, and use defaults for plotting.

-$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi
+`$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi`

-#not show branch length for plotting when some abnormal long branches are presented in your tree.
+Not show branch length for plotting when some abnormal long branches are presented in your tree.

-$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --branchlength none
+`$ Rscript plot_QC_ggtree.R -c example/RESULT.labeled.tre.qc -d example/RESULT.labeled.tre.qd -i example/RESULT.labeled.tre.qi -o ./example --branchlength none`

 #set proper parameter values for the size of tree branches, tip labels, node points, and custom branch labels.